-The Strathmore Speaker Series is delighted to announce our September 2019 event, an afternoon with Dr. Ezra Wegbreit.
-Dr. Wegbreit will examine “aha!” moments, the moments we all get from time to time—those sudden bursts of insight that allow us to break through a stubborn problem we’ve been stuck on.
-This event will be held on Sunday, September 29th at 2 pm at the Onondaga Park Firebarn.
-Like all Strathmore Speaker Series events, this presentation is free and open to the public.
+The Strathmore Speaker Series September 2019 event featured Dr. Ezra Wegbreit, who examined “aha!” moments, the moments we all get from time to time—those sudden bursts of insight that allow us to break through a stubborn problem we’ve been stuck on.
+This event was held on Sunday, September 29th at at the Onondaga Park Firebarn.

 About this event

 From the time of the Greek scientist Archimedes and his eureka moment, humanity has been fascinated by these solutions that seem to come from nowhere.
 Insightful solutions to difficult problems have a long and interesting history, with many other great minds experiencing them, including physicist Albert Einstein, mathematician Henri Poincaré, and chemist August Kekulé.
 A small, but growing, scientific literature has examined the psychology of insights, including work by Dr. Wegbreit.
 He will discuss the history, mythology, and psychology of insightful problem solving, with the audience having a chance to potentially solve some problems with insights.

 About Ezra Wegbreit